 Move the sofa forward roughly 12″: it won’t block the light, or give you the feeling you had NO CHOICE but to SHOVE your furniture to the walls to get everything in.

 Avoid the visual obstruction of any large/tall pieces in front of smaller/shorter ones.

 Place Your bigger, heavier furniture, such as the sofa, away from the main entry point.
-Arrange the lighter items, chairs, coffee and end tables, etc. to create the rest of the seating planned for that area.
+Arrange the lighter items, such as chairs, coffee and end tables, etc. to create the rest of the seating planned for that area.
 Your room will then have a more open and welcoming feeling.

 Also, plan good sized pathways between any settings.
 The foot traffic coming into the room should be able to flow around the area, not through it, unless there is no alternative.